 The EU's Multi-annual Financial Framework (MFF) sets out spending ceilings for each policy category or "heading".
-The MFF, also known as the "Financial Perspectives"), helps to ensure that EU spending takes place in an orderly fashion and remains within the limits of the EU's "own resources" income.
+The MFF, also known as the "Financial Perspectives"), helps to ensure that EU funding is spent in an orderly fashion.
 It also limits overall spending to a percentage of EU Gross National Income (GNI).

-Currently overall annual expenditure cannot exceed 1.23% of EU GNI.
+Currently overall annual expenditure must not exceed 1.23% of EU GNI.
 However, this limit has never yet been reached.

 The EU's annual budgets are currently divided into five spending categories, called headings: